 1 tbsp (15 mL) finely chopped cilantro

 1/4 tsp (1 mL) kosher salt

-Crust: Using fork, stir together tortilla chips and butter.
+Crust: Using fork, combine tortilla chips and butter.
 Press evenly into bottom of prepared pan.
 Bake in preheated oven 15 minutes, or until golden.
 Do not turn off oven.

 Makes 12 servings.